kenedii/Easy-RAG-Builder/README.md

 This is an interface to build RAG models and chat with different LLMs.

-You can build a new RAG by creating a 'Data Collection' and adding your data (only PDF supported).
+You can build a new RAG by creating a 'Data Collection' and adding your data (supports PDF, DOCX, PPTX, TXT, HTML, PNG, JPG, JPEG, HTML).

 Then, go to the chat and talk to your Data Collection.